Monday, December 17, 2018

 Nietzsche on Democracy, Christianity and Decay (Prof. Stanley Rosen)

-Nietzsche as kind of crazy.
-For others he has
+Some regard Nietzsche as kind of crazy.
+For others he has an intellectual appeal.

 I think that Nietzsche wanted to tear down all the old institutions and morals.
 He is kind of the opposite of Jordan Peterson who says that we need some sort of moral base to function as a society.
 Jordan Peterson seems less concerned about whether or not religion is actually true than he is about what religion means to us as a society.